HoneyBeaver506/Portfolio-Website/README.md

 ## Overview

-This portfolio website serves as a showcase of my work, skills, and experiences in the field Web Development.
+This portfolio website serves as a showcase of my work, skills, and experiences in the field of Web Development.
 It is built with Next.js, a React framework, to provide a fast and seamless user experience.
 The website is deployed using Choreo, ensuring easy deployment and management.

 ## Features